jasminappleby/100DaysOfCode/README.md

 - Day 40 could not be completed due to travelling across the country (no choice of my own, so stressful experience)
 - Day 43's gif is a bit laggier than what the website is! i just felt like hosting it was a bit wasteful.
 - Day 46 overran to Day 47, as it is no where near complete and I want to really finish this UI
+- Day 50 was meant to be spectaluar, but turned out rubbish so added only a gif of it

 ## Contents